Juan-Nathan/wvs-confidence-analysis/README.md

 ### 2. Focus Country (Romania) vs. All Others
 - Compared Romania's participant attributes against the other countries.
-- Fitted separate linear models for Romania and for all other countries combined to predict confidence in institutions using participant attributes.
+- Fitted separate linear regression models for Romania and for all other countries combined to predict confidence in institutions using participant attributes.
 - Identified top predictors and their strength (using adjusted R²).

 ### 3. Focus Country vs. Cluster of Similar Countries